-The healthcare IT industry is constantly searching for new ways advanced technology can play a more impactful role in transforming healthcare delivery.
+The healthcare IT market is continuously searching for new ways advanced technology can play a more impactful role in transforming healthcare delivery.

-Telehealth allows chronically ill patients obtain critical healthcare where they might otherwise have difficulty leaving their home to travel their doctor to receive care.
-And as 5G promises to bring ultra-fast speeds with low latency, telehealth applications will improve dramatically.
+Telehealth allows chronically ill patients to obtain critical healthcare when they might otherwise have difficulty leaving their homes to travel their doctors to receive care.
+As 5G promises to bring ultra-fast speeds with low latency, telehealth applications will improve dramatically.

-The network footprint of the healthcare industry grows with each year, meaning more and more healthcare services and applications are dependent on fast network speeds and low latency.
+The healthcare industry’s network footprint grows each year, meaning more and more healthcare services and applications depend on fast network speeds and low latency.

-5G technology will help turn antiquated healthcare systems in hospitals into smart hospitals where remote healthcare services can be delivered to patients around the world.
+5G technology will help turn antiquated healthcare systems in hospitals into smart hospitals that can deliver remote healthcare services to patients around the world.

-A study by Market Research Future found that the telemedicine market is expected to grow at a compound annual growth rate of 16.5% from 2017 to 2023, parallel with the emergence and roll-out of 5G.
-This means that faster network speeds and the quality of care will allow doctors to remotely engage with patients without the worry of network blackouts, disconnections, lag time.
+A pre-COVID-19 study by Market Research Future found that the telehealth market is expected to grow at a compound annual growth rate of 16.5% from 2017 to 2023, parallel with the emergence and rollout of 5G.
+It is foregone that these are likely to be higher growth rates now.
+Faster network speeds and the quality of care will allow doctors to engage remotely with patients at home or in field hospitals without the worry of network blackouts, disconnections or lag time.

-5G eMBB technology will essentially eliminate patients needing to make as many trips to their doctor.
-For patients who can’t easily travel to their healthcare providers, 5G will allow the healthcare provider visit them via natural-feeling telepresence systems.
+In the aftermath of the coronavirus pandemic, 5G eMBB technology will enable remote support of quality healthcare while reducing patient exposure to contagion by minimizing in-person visits to the doctor or healthcare facilities.
+For patients who can’t easily travel to their healthcare providers, 5G will allow the provider to visit them via natural-feeling telepresence systems.

-As a result, critical healthcare services can be delivered over a network for chronically ill patients.
-And with the emergence of 5G just might mean the difference between life and death for many.
+As a result, critical healthcare services can be delivered over a wireless network for chronically ill or quarantined patients.
+With the emergence of 5G, it might mean the difference between life and death for many.

-The healthcare industry generates massive amounts of data each day.
-A single patient can generate hundreds of gigabytes of data each day, from patient medical records to the large image files generated by MRI, CAT, or PET scans.
+The healthcare industry produces massive amounts of data.
+A single patient can generate hundreds of gigabytes of data each day, from patient medical records to the large image files created by MRI, CAT or PET scans.

 According to AT&T, “Adding a high-speed 5G network to existing architectures can help quickly and reliably transport huge data files of medical imagery, which can improve both access to care and the quality of care.
 At the Austin Cancer Center, the PET scanner generates extremely large files — up to 1 gigabyte of information per patient per study.”